 Now that we’ve covered the basics that will ensure a professional live stream, it’s time to discuss what other visual elements you can add to take things to the next level.

 Create engaging overlays: As far as visual elements go for live streams, overlays are massively important.
 If you’re still unsure what they are, overlays are the graphics that you see on a live stream.
 That can be logos, promotions, or key information.
 Regardless of the graphics, overlays allow you to add production value whilst giving your viewers a better experience.

 Whilst some overlays might look like they’ve been magically created, all that there is to them is a transparent PNG file which can be easily created on Canva and other popular graphic design platforms.
-Once, you’ve done that it’s a case of uploading the file via the streaming software that you’re using and voila.
+Once, you’ve done that it’s a case of uploading the file via the virtual event software that you’re using and voila.